UNIVERSITY OF WISCONSIN River Falls

 The top item in the Navigation is the title of the Index page for the Subsite.

-A page that has a plus sign next to it indicates a Child site Index page and clicking the plus sign will reveal the pages contained within that Child site that have been marked to include in the navigation.
+A page that has a plus sign next to it indicates that is child subsite index page.
+Clicking the plus sign will reveal the pages contained within that child subsite that have been marked to include in the navigation.

-Clicking the Child site Index page will take you to that site and display only its own navigation.
-Users click the breadcrumbs to return to the main Subsite.
+Clicking the child site index page will take you to that page and display only the navigation in that subsite.
+Users can click the breadcrumbs to return to the main parent subsite.

 To include a page in the navigation, go to "Properties" and choose "Custom."